Version 26.1 now available! Updated for 2026!

 Account Balances - depending on the optimizer, attempts to maximize or minimize the total of your Account Balances.
 Use this setting when maximizing your Retirement Age(s), Annual Budget and Charitable Donations.

-Account Balances Target: This amount is entered in the Basic Optimizers section.
+Accounts Target: This amount is entered in the Projection Summary.
 By default, the Retirement Age(s), Budget and Donations optimizers aim drain your accounts by the Final Year.
 To keep a residual amount in your accounts, enter an amount and re-run the optimizer.

 Optimizer Mode: Some of the optimizers are very compute intensive and can take minutes to run on a relatively powerful computer.
 This setting provides some options.
 Regardless of the setting, the optimizer will stop if it converges on solutions that are within $1,000 of each other.
 In an estate worth a million this is less than 1/10th of one percent - more than overwhelmed by the uncertainty of the assumptions used by the spreadsheet.